octopus-sensing/octopus-sensing/docs/tutorial.rst

 >>> device_coordinator.dispatch(stop_message(experiment_id, stimuli_id))
 >>> device_coordinator.terminate()

+By running this example, according to the `saving_mode` option that we passed to Shimmer3Streaming and  BrainFlowOpenBCIStreaming, the recorded file/s will be different.
+The default value of saving mode is continuous.
+It means if we have several stimuli, all data will be recorded in one file and only some markers indicate where the event happened.
+In the SEPARATED_SAVING_MODE the data recorded during each stimulus will be recorded in a separate file.
+In the recorded file for Shimmer3 and OpenBCI, data samples have been recorded from when the sensor initialized to when it received the terminate message.
+The last column of data is the trigger column, which shows in what sample and time the device has received the start and stop triggers
+(pressing the button and 5 seconds after that).
+If we change the saving mode to separate (`SavingModeEnum.SEPARATED_SAVING_MODE`), it will record one file for each stimulus (For this example, one file), and the name of stimuli will appear in the file name.

 Octopus Sensing can simultaneously record data from several cameras, an audio recorder, and several Shimmer3 OpenBCI sensors.
 To learn more about supported sensors, see :ref:`devices`.

+**Troubleshooting**

+Keep in your mind, before running the code, connect the OpenBCI USB dongle, turn on the OpenBCI board.
+Also, turn on the Shimmer3 sensor and pair Bluetooth and the serial port for Shimmer3 streaming.
+(Shimmer password: 1234)

+For example, in Linux, you can do it as follow:
+    1. hcitool scan   //It shows the mac-address of the device. for shimmer it is 00:06:66:F0:95:95
+    2. vim /etc/bluetooth/rfcomm.conf write the below line in it: rfcomm0{ bind no; device 00:06:66:F0:95:95; channel 1; comment "serial port" }
+    3. sudo rfcomm connect rfcomm0 00:06:66:F0:95:95 // This is for reading Bluetooth data from a serial port

 2- Synchronization with other software
 ---------------------------------------